FREQUENTLY ASKED QUESTIONS ABOUT RAPPEL MAUI, ANSWERED

 HOW MUCH DOES THE TOUR COST?

-The 6.5-hour tour costs $219 per person, plus tax.
-The extended tour costs $279 per person, plus tax.
-Price includes transportation from Central Maui, equipment (including footwear) and lunch, snacks and water.
+The 3-hour tour costs $196.88 per person, including tax.
+The extended tour costs $59.37 per person, including tax.
+Price includes, equipment (including footwear) and lunch, snacks and water.
 You can book online anytime or by calling 808.270.1500 7AM-7PM, 7 days.
 South Maui hotel transportation is available for $25 per person; $35 per person from the west side.
 Ask about pickup and return times, and booking your reservation with hotel transportation.

 WHAT ELSE SHOULD I BRING WITH ME?

-There’s hand sanitizer and cold running water at the rainforest site, but no shower or soap.
+There’s hand sanitizer and cold running water at the rainforest site, but no shower.
 There are changing rooms & bathrooms for you to use after your tour.
-Bring clothing to change into after the tour, and a towel.
+Bring a cloth mask (as opposed to a paper one), clothing to change into after the tour, and a towel.
 We give you a dry box with your backpack to keep your non-waterproof items dry during the tour, but bring your non-waterpoof items in a seal-able plastic bag.
-If you like to keep it neat, bring a separate or plastic bag for your wet swimsuit and clothing.
+If you like to keep it neat, bring a separate or plastic bag to stash your wet swimsuit and clothing after you’ve changed.

-WHAT IS THE RIDE LIKE TO THE SITE?
+WHAT IS THE DRIVE LIKE TO THE SITE?

-We pick you up in a white 15-passenger van clearly marked with the Rappel Maui logo, and make a 1.25 hour drive to the rappel site on the scenic Hana Highway.
-Along the way your guides are happy to answer questions about the island, Hawaii culture and history and the tour.
-You’ll be able to make a bathroom stop in Kahului (10 minutes from the meeting location) or in Paia (30 minutes from the meeting location.)
+You’ll take the scenic Hana Highway to the activity location.
+There are bathrooms along the way, in Kahului and in Paia (about 40 minutes from the activity location.)
 There are also facilities at the rappelling site, along with private changing rooms.
 On the ride to Hana, you’ll travel past charming North Shore towns like Paia and surfer-approved beaches like Ho’okipa.
 As you go, the road becomes a little less straight, and the roadside vegetation a little more green and lush.
-You’ll see waterfalls on one side of the road, and the infinite sea on the other–relax and enjoy the views.
+You’ll see waterfalls on one side of the road, and the infinite sea on the other.
+It’s some of the best sightseeing in the world.

 WHERE DOES THE RAPPELLING TAKE PLACE?